Konfirm44/ShaREPL/README.md

 - System.Text.Json,

 as well as a predefined `print()` function.
 The **arrow up** key can be used to put the last inputted line into the input field, allowing for quick corrections.
-A session archive can be downloaded with the **Download** button.
+A session archive can be downloaded with the **Download log** button.

 There is no mechanism in place to moderate access to the sesssions - anyone can join if they happen to know the session GUID.